Grace Yu, MD

 Stanford University School of Medicine, Child and Adolescent Psychiatry (1996)

-Dr. Mullins is the Director of Behavioral Science and a teaching faculty member of the San Jose-O’Connor Hospital Family Medicine Residency Program.
+Dr. Mullins is the Director of Behavioral Science and a teaching faculty member of the Stanford Health Care - O’Connor Hospital Family Medicine Residency Program.
 She has extensive experience working with indigent mentally ill: she provided medication management services for geriatric clients at Community Solutions in South county for homebound clients and those in a residential facility (1994-1997); worked at Emergency Psychiatric Services at Valley Medical Center, the tertiary county hospital in Santa Clara County, (1994-2000); and provided inpatient psychiatric consultation-liaison services for San Jose Hospital from 2004 until its closure.
 She has helped to lead recent innovations in the residency Balint group, intern support group, and the Pain Management Service, a multidisciplinary treatment team for patients with chronic pain.
 In addition to her faculty role with the residency, she currently maintains a private practice in the South Bay where she provides psychotherapy and medication management for children and adults.
-Personal interests include spending time with her husband and two kids, mindful meditation, knitting, running, swimming, biking and hiking.
+Personal interests include spending time with her husband and two kids, mindful meditation, knitting, running, swimming, biking, and hiking.

 Frances Respicio, LCSW